0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/bridging.md

 ### L1 to L2

-To bridge assets from L1 to L2, the sender first transfers the token into the bridge by locking the asset on the origin L1 network.
+To bridge assets from L1 to L2, the sender first transfers the token into the bridge by locking the asset on the origin network (L1).

 The bridge smart contract mints an equivalent asset, called a wrapped token, on the destination network (L2).

 Once minted, the recipient can claim the token on the destination network (L2).

-The data below is transaction data represented by a leaf node and comes from an [example L1 to L2 transaction](https://etherscan.io/tx/0xddbff67ac10c27db39c8e49a36871eba319528286752188e1730fbfdcb184f1b) recorded on the L2 zkEVM chain after a successful `bridgeAsset` call.
+The data below is transaction data (represented by a leaf node in an exit tree) and comes from an [example L1 to L2 transaction](https://etherscan.io/tx/0xddbff67ac10c27db39c8e49a36871eba319528286752188e1730fbfdcb184f1b) recorded on the L2 zkEVM chain after a successful `bridgeAsset` call.

 | Index | Parameter name                     | Data type   | Example value                              |
 |------|---------------------------|---------|--------------------------------------------|